dustinpfister/blog_posts/_posts/threejs-object3d-visible.md

 ## 2 - Making a mesh visible or not with the Object3d.visible property

 The first and foremost feature in three.js that comes to mind when it comes to making an object visible or not would be to just set the visible boolen of the object to false.
+This might prove to be one of the most easy ways to go about doing this, so it would make sense to start out with a basic example of just using the visible boolen.

 ```js
 var scene = new THREE.Scene();